stormybeat/Em.2_GA_Related/GA Rule Refactor/Rule 16.md

 ### Keep all conversations in English.

-Short phrases or jokes in another language are allowed, but we cannot effectively moderate non-English extensive discussions.
+Short phrases or jokes in another language are allowed, but we cannot effectively moderate non-English extensive discussions. [[Rule 16 Clarifications]]